Leo4j/Amnesiac/README.md

 ### No Installation Required

 Unlike traditional frameworks, Amnesiac does not require installation.
-It operates entirely in memory, reducing the risk of detection and leaving no traces behind.
+It operates entirely in memory, reducing the risk of detection and forensic footprint.

 ### User-Friendly Framework